When to plant Crocus in Cook County, MN

 Cook County, Minnesota is in USDA Hardiness Zone 3b.
 The average last spring frost is May 20 and first fall frost is September 29.

-Cook County County sits in USDA Zone 3b.
+Cook County sits in USDA Zone 3b.
 Crocus grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Crocus grow in Cook County County's climate?
+Can Crocus grow in Cook County's climate?

 Your Cook County Garden Planner — Free